aaronbloomfield/pdr/labs/lab01/index.md

 All assignments will be submitted through our custom submission tool.
 These can be accessed through Collab, or directly at the link in the Procedure section of this lab.

 Each assignment has 3 dates: an open date (when you can start submitting the assignment), a due date (when it's due), and a close date (the last point that you can submit the assignment).
-The dates are listed for the week of the lab (the lab week starts on a Sunday and ends on a Saturday).
+The dates are listed for the week of the lab -- the lab week starts on a Sunday and ends on a Saturday.
 In particular, the due date for the pre-labs, as well as the open date for the in-labs and post-labs is when the first lab section starts.
 The close date for the post-labs is the start of Friday's lecture (the first lecture, if there are multiple lecture periods).

 The various dates: open dates, due dates, and close dates, are listed on the [lab due dates](../../uva/labduedates.html) page.

 Please note, however, that there are a number of rules that we will strictly follow:

 - Pre-labs are due at the same time for everybody, regardless of your lab section; that time is the beginning of the FIRST Tuesday lab.
-- In-labs are due at the end of your scheduled lab session, regardless of what Collab states.
-But see the part about in-lab extensions, below.
+- In-labs are due at the end of the day on Tuesday.
-- An in-lab extension (see below for details) will postpone the in-lab due date until 11:59:59 p.m. on Wednesday evening, regardless of your lab section; this allows those who have requested a lab extension to visit the Wednesday evening office hours.
-- In-labs **MUST** be done from the lab in the lab room, or no credit will be given for the **ENTIRE** lab.
 - Any late lab part will receive 25% off (for just that part) for the first 24 hours (or part thereof) that it is late, after which no credit will be given.
 Note that a computer program does this deduction -- so if your lab is 1 second late, it still receives 25% off.
-- There is no penalty for in-lab extensions, neither is there a limit to the number of weeks you can use them.
-The extended in-lab does not need to be completed in the lab room.

-The assignments tool does not handle due dates such as "at the end of your lab session" very well -- indeed, the due date is listed as 10 p.m. on Tuesdays.
-Note that we have a script that will test the assignment's due date against your lab date, so please be sure to follow the above due dates.

-### Lab Extensions ###

-You can automatically request a lab extension if you are unable to complete your in-lab during the allotted time.
-This is done through the lab extension tool, which is accessible either via Collab or through the link in the Procedure section, above.
-Note that this only applies to the in-lab.
-The due date with the extension is the end of the day on Wednesday (i.e. 11:59 p.m.), regardless of your lab section, as this gives you a chance to go to the Wednesday evening office hours.

 ### Submitting your files ###